-Purchased by the fourth owner, Mr Stephen C of Oxford, on the 7th May 2007, with some 18,000 recorded miles,
+Purchased by the fourth owner, Mr S C of Oxfordshire, on the 7th May 2007, with some 18,000 recorded miles,

-The last owner, Ms Arabella H of London bought the car, with 20,898 recorded miles, on the 16th May 2009, from Ferrari specialists, Forza 288 of Dorset following a cam belt service.
+The penultimate owner, Ms A H of London bought the car, with 20,898 recorded miles, on the 16th May 2009, from Ferrari specialists, Forza 288 of Dorset following a cam belt service.
 The car was part-exchanged in January 2010 for a new Range Rover.

 Complete as new with factory original hand book, service book and wallet as well as tools and spare keys.
 Every factory option was specified when new.
 With only 52 examples imported of which just 38 are thought to remain in the UK and with every factory option specified, one of the best optioned in the UK.

 The Mondial T represented a further step forward in the evolution of this most singular Ferrari: a truly high-performance car with a mid-mounted engine and room for four.
 The letter ‘T’ was inspired by the F1 312 T single-seater, which had just won the Formula 1 World Championship and also used the longitudinal engine/transverse gearbox layout.

 This new configuration allowed the whole drive-train of the Mondial T to be lowered by 13 cm, with significant benefits in terms of road-holding and handling.
 The final development of the Mondial series was the Mondial t model, which was announced in 1989, and was the most radical overhaul of the model during its production run.